 GrapheneOS includes all of the accessibility features from the Android Open Source Project and strives to fill in the gaps from not including Google apps and services.
-We include our own fork of the open source TalkBack and Switch Access accessibility services along with a Monochromacy option for the standard color correction menu.
+We include our own fork of the open source TalkBack accessibility service along with a Monochromacy option for the standard color correction menu.

 GrapheneOS does not yet include a text-to-speech (TTS) service in the base OS due to limitations of the available options.
 Including one is planned in the future when a suitable option is available.
 RHVoice and eSpeak NG are both open source and are the most common choices by GrapheneOS users.
 Both of these mostly work fine but have licensing issues. eSpeak NG has added Direct Boot based on our request for it, meaning it is able to function before the first unlock.
 RHVoice is missing Direct Boot and can't run before the first unlock.
 Installing and setting up either one of these or another TTS app will get TalkBack working.
 TalkBack itself supports Direct Boot and works before the first unlock but it needs to have a TTS app supporting it in order to do more than playing the activation sound before the first unlock.
 After installing a TTS service, you need to select it in the OS configuration to accept activating it.
 The OS will display one of them as already selected, but it won't simply work from being installed as that wouldn't be safe.
 This is the same as the stock OS but it comes with one set up already.

 GrapheneOS disables showing the characters as passwords are typed by default.
 You can enable this in Settings ➔ Privacy.